Skip to main content

 Focus: Insights > Vanity metrics.
 DAUs and retention matter more than signups.

-6. Business Model & Monetization
+6. Business Model and Monetization

 Now that your product works, you need to figure out how to make money.